merraa/simple_shell/README.md

 Tasks

  0. Betty would be proud
-Write a beautiful code that passes the Betty checks
+ - Write a code that passes the Betty checks

  1. Simple shell 0.1
  - Write a UNIX command line interpreter
  Your shell should: